Matthew 5:27-28 - Looking at a woman so as to desire her?

 Jesus said that "everyone looking (at a) WOMAN so-as to-desire her already COMMITTED-ADULTERY (with) HER in his heart" (Matthew 5:28).

 In Matthew 5:28, Jesus mentioned one who "COMMITTED-ADULTERY [moicheuо́ 3431 in Greek]" (Matthew 5:28) with a "WOMAN".
-For this to be called ADULTERY, a MARRIED PERSON needs to be involved.
+For this to be called "ADULTERY", a MARRIED person needs to be involved.

 For example it is written: "Whatever MAN will COMMIT-ADULTERY [moicheuо́ 3431 in Greek] with THE WIFE OF A MAN [...] he will surely be put to death, the adulterer and the adulteress" (Leviticus 20:10).